January 18, 2023

 Consider wearing clothing designed to provide sun protection.
 Look for clothes labeled with an ultraviolet protection factor (UPF) of 40 to 50 to get the best protection.

 Age spots are not cancerous.
-They can sometimes resemble types of skin cancer, however, so it is important to be aware of the differences.
+They can sometimes resemble skin cancer types, so it is important to be aware of the differences.

 Age spots can look like actinic keratosis (AK) growths, which are precancerous.
 However, age spots are flat, while AK growths usually feel rough.

-If a person suspects that they have AK growths, they should visit a doctor for an examination.
+If a person suspects they have AK growths, they should visit a doctor for an examination.

 Have a question about your scar or dark spot?
 Leave a comment and we’ll be happy to answer!